stevenadel/Red-Hat-Sysadmin-ITI-44/README.md

-# red-hat-sysadmin-iti-44
+# Red Hat Sysadmin Assignments
-Red Hat System Administration I assignments repo
+Each assignment with its README is inside its own folder